z-esmaily/Spawn_Gradient_Descent/README.md

 ---

 ### Random Starting Points
-To evaluate the average runtime and minimum distance to the answer for various methods with random starting points over 100 iterations, run the following code:
+To evaluate the average runtime and minimum distance to the answer for various methods with random starting points over 100 iterations, run the following code located in the `evaluation_2d` folder:

 ```bash
 python Compare_SpawnGD_Random_InitPoint.py --function_name <function_name>